SAP-samples/sme-partner-reference-application/Tutorials/45-Multi-Tenancy-Provisioning.md

 #### Configure Authorization Roles

 We are using IAS user groups to assign authorizaton roles to users.
-The user groups will be passed as "assertion attribute" to the BTP subaccount and will be mapped to respective role collections in the BTP subaccount.
+The user groups will be passed as assertion attribute to the BTP consumer subaccount and will be mapped to respective role collections in the subaccount.

 IAS Admin UI:

 1. Open menu item *User Management* and add the users who shall have access to the BTP application.
-Enter user details like name and e-mail and take into account that the e-mail is used as identifying attribute and hence I would recommend to use the e-mail address as used in the ERP system that we will integrate later.
+Enter user details like name and e-mail and take into account that the e-mail is used as identifying attribute (use the same e-mail address in all related systems incl.
+IAS, ERP system, ...).

-2. Open menu item *User Groups* and add user groups that represent typical user roles and enter a unique (technical) *Name* and a meaningful "Display Name*, for example:
+2. Open menu item *User Groups* and add user groups that represent typical user roles and enter a unique (technical) *Name* and a meaningful *Display Name*, for example:

     | Name:                      | Display name:              |
     | :------------------------- | :------------------------- |